Why not in my backyard? Why? Not in my backyard!

 good press, offering developers and planners the high ground in the encounter between

 haves, with their commitment to the current environment, and the have-nots.
-The have nots are supposed to be those (other
+The have-nots are those (other

 than investors) that stand to benefit from the proposed change, be they drivers